 This entry was posted on Thursday, November 10th, 2016 and is filed under Blog by AENT Associates

-Although your sinuses are intended to be air-filled cavities that help collect bacteria and irritants to keep them from getting inside your body, your sinuses can quickly become sources of pain and discomfort when you have a sinus infection.
+Your sinuses are intended to be air-filled cavities that help collect bacteria and irritants to keep them out of your body.
+However, they can quickly become sources of pain and discomfort when you have a sinus infection.
 At Allergy & ENT Associates, our medical professionals help treat sinus infections.

 In many instances, a sinus infection starts as a cold and progresses.
-It’s important to know when your cold may have progressed to a sinus infection because these infections may necessitate taking antibiotics for symptoms to go away.
+Know the signs of a cold turning into a sinus infection because these infections may require antibiotics for symptoms to go away.

 Characteristics of Colds and Sinus Infections